Minimizing Human Assistance: Augmenting a Single Demonstration for Deep Reinforcement Learning: Related Works

 \subsubsection{Human Demonstrations in Reinforcement Learning}

 Human demonstrations have proven a powerful aid in augmenting reinforcement learning.
 By combining human demonstrations with reinforcement learning, classical control tasks such as the pendulum swing up task can be learned \cite{atkeson1997}.
 Human demonstrations have been combined with Deep Q-learning to significantly accelerate learning, even with relatively small amounts of data \cite{hester2017}.
 This Deep Q-learning approach has also been extended to the continuous action space, where demonstrations have been shown to aid DDPG in learning to drive a car in a simulated environment \cite{zuo2017}.
-Additionally, demonstration learning has proven effective in assisting with robotic sparse reward tasks, such as peg insertion. \cite{vecerik2017}
+Additionally, demonstration learning has proven effective in assisting with robotic sparse reward tasks, such as peg insertion \cite{vecerik2017}. \cite{delacruz2019} found moderate success pre-training with non-expert human demonstrations, first the authors used supervised learning to learn task features from human demonstrations, then combined this pre-trained feature network with asynchronous advantage actor-critic to learn a policy for the Atari domain.
+Notably, this method still improved over the baseline with low-quality demonstrations.
+In \cite{taylor2011}, researchers present an algorithm that transfers 20 human demonstrations into a baseline policy that is refined with reinforcement learning, which produces small but statistically significant improvement in performance.
+They found the best performance when combining the best demonstrations from two teachers, highlighting the need for high quality demonstrations for this technique.
+However, neither \cite{delacruz2019} nor \cite{taylor2011} significantly improved over the baselines, while both required multiple human demonstrations.
+A different vein of work focuses on using human preferences and feedback to shape learned policies. \cite{griffith2013} presents a Bayesian approach to maximize the information gain from the human feedback, converting this feedback into a policy, and combining this policy with a RL policy.
+In \cite{christiano2017}, the goal of the agent is defined through human preferences between trajectories.
+They demonstrate the method was able to solve a suite of simulated robotics tasks without a reward function.
+However, each task required an hour of human time.